ethereum/solidity-website/src/posts/2024-07-31-underhanded-solidity-contest-2024-announcement.md

 ## Theme: Transient Storage 💾

-Based on this year’s theme, the participants are tasked with the challenge to develop smart contracts that leverage transient storage ([EIP-1153](https://eips.ethereum.org/EIPS/eip-1153)), i.e. the `TSTORE` and `TLOAD` opcodes.
+Based on this year’s theme, the participants are tasked with the challenge to develop smart contracts that leverage transient storage ([EIP-1153](https://eips.ethereum.org/EIPS/eip-1153)).

 Transient storage is as cheap as warm storage access with both reads and writes priced at 100 gas.
 It is well-suited for use-cases such as cheap re-entrancy locks.